 The point from where the Geminid meteor shower radiates in the sky, called the shower’s radiant, rises in the mid-evening, reaches its highest point in the sky after midnight and then its altitude gradually decreases until it sets in the morning.

-The radiant of the Geminid meteor shower climbs a decent height above the horizon around midnight, so I will suggest you start watching Geminids (Geminid meteors) from midnight and continue it till dawn.
+The radiant of the Geminid meteor shower climbs a decent height above the horizon around 10 p.m. (your local time).
+So start watching the Geminids from late evening and continue it until dawn.

 You won’t see the Geminid meteor shower in the early evening as the shower’s radiant is located near the horizon in the eastern sky.